pingcap/docs/non-transactional-dml.md

 A non-transactional DML statement is a DML statement split into multiple SQL statements (which is, multiple batches) to be executed in sequence.
 It enhances the performance and ease of use in batch data processing at the expense of transactional atomicity and isolation.

 Usually, memory-consuming transactions need to be split into multiple SQL statements to bypass the transaction size limit.
 Non-transactional DML statements integrate this process into the TiDB kernel to achieve the same effect.
-You can understand the effect of non-transactional DML statements by splitting SQL statements.
+It is helpful to understand the effect of non-transactional DML statements by splitting SQL statements.
 The `DRY RUN` syntax can be used to preview the split statements.

 Non-transactional DML statements include: